deepset-ai/haystack-website/src/pages/docs_hub/usage/dashboard_hub.md

 title: "Dashboard"
 metaTitle: "Dashboard"
 metaDescription: ""
-slug: "/docs/dashboard"
+slug: "/docs/dashboard_hub"
 date: "2020-09-03"
-id: "dashboardmd"
+id: "dashboard_hubmd"
 ---

 # Dashboard

 ## Getting Started

 Haystack Hub supports you with your first steps.
-You will find a detailed description [here](/docs_hub/get_startedmd#First-steps)
+You will find a detailed description [here](/docs_hub/get_started_hubmd#First-steps)

 ![image](../img/HaystackHub_gettingstarted.png)

 ## Health Analysis

 Haystack Hub checks if your uploaded files match the configured workspace language.
-You find a list of warnings in [Documents view](/docs_hub/upload_documentsmd#Warnings) and on the dashboard in the section **Health Analysis**.
+You find a list of warnings in [Documents view](/docs_hub/upload_documents_hubmd#Warnings) and on the dashboard in the section **Health Analysis**.
 In order to use the files in your search, you need to resolve the issues.

 ![image](../img/HaystackHub_health.png)